tlxhlll/compiler/README.md

 2.2 Review knowledge of symbol table and type checking

-2.3 Learn syntax of Pascal
+2.3 Learn the syntax of Pascal

 ### 3 Last 4 days(6.4-6.7)